Skip to main content

 Treat signed Debug UI and CDP URLs as bearer credentials.

-Reference: what Webcompute returns, production observability, and errors.
+Reference: results and evidence, production observability, and errors.